Jack-Portwood/Request-Dugs/README.md

 # Next Fetched Good Boy

 ## Development Background
-*Request-Dugs* was initially an excerise in refamiliarize myself with async fetch requests.
+*Request-Dugs* was initially an exercise to refamiliarize myself with async fetch requests.
 Although is app has a simple scope it provides a gentle lift during the harder days.
 Please take some time today to *Request Dugs*.

 # Getting Started with Create React App